datacarpentry/organization-geospatial/_posts/R/dc-spatio-temporal-intro/2016-01-12-SI03-metadata-formats-and-files.md

 ### Install R Packages

+note: these packages are option, if you wish to experiment and follow along on your own!

 * **raster:** `install.packages("raster")`
 * **rgdal:** `install.packages("rgdal")`

 **OPTIONAL**

 * **devtools** `install.packages("devtools")`
+* NOTE: You have to call the devtools library `library(devtools)` first, and then `install_github` will work.
 * **eml** `install_github("ropensci/EML", build=FALSE, dependencies=c("DEPENDS", "IMPORTS"))`